KellerJordan/Lynxis/README.md

 # Synapsis
-Information viewing and writing interface
+WIP information viewing and writing interface.
+Final version will incorporate TeX editing API, as well as supporting creation of flow chart style notes and tables.

 Screenshots of version history: